-Our goal is to have someone at every club in the country aware of safeguarding children and best practice, whether it's a professional club with an Academy or a Sunday morning youth side.
+Our goal is to have someone at every club in the country aware of safeguarding children and best practice, whether it's a professional club with an Academy or a grassroots youth side.

 Safeguarding is about doing things properly and allowing children to enjoy the game without abuse of any kind.
 That means bullying, physical, emotional or sexual abuse and neglect.

 Football can have a powerful positive influence on children.
 But that means EVERYONE involved in football must take on the responsibility of looking after those children that want to play the game.

 We work closely with The FA to ensure that all the relevant Safeguarding Children policies and practices are being adopted by all our youth leagues and clubs throughout the county in order to protect the children effectively, as well as the interests of our clubs.
 We want football in Worcestershire to take place in the safest possible environment.

 For a full list of FA Guidances in helping you with Safeguarding please click HERE